 Blurry vision

-Pink eye is characterized by the inflammation of the conjunctiva.
-Typically, the conjunctiva is the transparent membrane that is responsible for covering your eyeballs and eyelids.
-Pink eye occurs when the small blood vessels present in the conjunctiva get irritated and become swollen.
+Pink eye is characterized by the inflammation of the conjunctiva, a transparent membrane that is responsible for covering your eyeballs and eyelids.
+It occurs when the small blood vessels present in the conjunctiva get irritated and become swollen.
 This significantly causes the white part of the eye to look pink or reddish.
 As per research, approximately 6 million of the U.S. population is affected by the pink eye yearly.
-Pink eye symptoms include:
+Pink eye

 Blurry vision